eXascaleInfolab/bench-vldb20/Algorithms/README.md

         ```
     - On line 29, insert this statement: `public static readonly Algorithm NewAlg = new NewAlgAlgorithm();`

-    - Add the name `NewAlg` to the array `ListAlgorithms` just below.
-If your algorithm is capable of imputing values in all time series, not just one, add it also to the "ListAlgorithmsMulticolumn" array.
+    - Just below, add the name `NewAlg` to the array `ListAlgorithms` and to the array `"ListAlgorithmsMulticolumn`, if your algorithm is capable of imputing values in multiple time series.

 - The editing part is done!
 Now we just need to rebuild the project and try to run it on a simple example (1 scenario and 1 dataset).
 Use your short name `nalg` as an argument for `-alg` command.